thomas-fossati/draft-tls-cid/draft-mavrogiannopoulos-tls-cid.md

 - Server reboots and looses its state; or
 - There is a genuine bug in either client or server code (or even somewhere on the network path).

-Either way, the server will not be able to locate a suitable context to use for sending an Alert back to the sender, and have to silently drop the record.
+Either way, the server will not be able to locate a suitable context to use for sending an (encrypted) Alert back to the sender.
+Therefore, the server should simply discard records containing an unknown CID.

 A CID might be unexpected if it existed but it's been already shifted.
 This situation may arise if the packet has been delayed or replayed.
 Server MAY ignore a record carrying an unexpected CID.